 Student Printing (in MCECS Student Computer Labs)

 At the start of each term or the first time you print with your MCECS account, you receive a quarterly $30.00 print quota called “Stipend“.
 This initial quota is subsidized by the Maseeh College of Engineering and Computer Science and resets back to $30 at the beginning of every term.

 Laser Printers (Black & White): $0.08 per side of a page

 Color Printers: $0.50 per side of a page (no matter what colors are on the page, even just black and white)

 Duplexing Black & White printers will automatically print on two sides, and printing two-sided costs $0.16 per page.
 When in doubt, check your print settings.

 Your Print Quota is centralized for your convenience.
 The same quota is used for your Windows and Linux accounts.

 The cost of your print job is automatically deducted from your Stipend balance.
-Once you use up your $30/quarter Stipend is empty, you will need to have money put in your Added Cash in order to continue printing.
+Once you use up your $30/quarter Stipend, you will need to have money put in your Added Cash in order to continue printing.
 As you keep on printing, money will be deducted from your paid balance.

-NOTE: If you do not have a positive total balance, your job may print incompletely or not at all.
+NOTE: Added Cash will only ever be charged if your Stipend balance is 0$.
+If you do not have a positive total balance in either account, your job may print incompletely or not at all.